TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_basics.md

 2. Once this repo is set up locally, you can begin writing code for your project and then saving it with git.
 3. When you have finalised your saves you can then push your local repo up onto GitHub to share with everyone!

-Here is a list of commands you will need to know and remember:
+Here is a reference list of commands you will need to know and remember:
 * Commands related to remote repository:
   * `git clone https://github.com/user-name/repository-name.git`
   * `git push origin master`